jtv/libpqxx/include/pqxx/doc/datatypes.md

 But we do it differently when the parameter is a contiguous series of raw bytes and the corresponding SQL type is `BYTEA`.
 There is a text format for those, but we bypass it for efficiency.
-The server can use the binary data in the exact same form, without any conversion or extra processing.
-The binary data is also twice as compact during transport.
+In this situation the server can use the binary data in the exact same form in which you provide it, without any conversion or extra processing.
+The binary data for BYTEA is also twice as compact during transport.

 (People sometimes ask why we can't just treat all types as binary.
 However the general case isn't so clear-cut.
 The binary formats are not documented, there